 Catalog text by Domitille d'Orgeval, art historian and curator, for the solo show A geometric Journey, Galerie La Ligne, Zurich, November 12, 2022-January 14, 2023

-Bardula's preferred mode of expression, luminous reliefs create visual situations that take us beyond the visible world.
-A first body of works shows a predilection for shapes derived from the circle or the spiral, whose swirling movements address the eye with unequalled efficiency, drawing it towards the focal point of the work around which everything is organized.
+Bardula's preferred mode of expression, luminous reliefs creates visual situations that take us beyond the visible world.
+The first body of works shows a predilection for shapes derived from the circle or the spiral, whose swirling movements address the eye with unequaled efficiency, drawing it towards the focal point of the workaround in which everything is organized.
 Following the principle of radar echo propagation, Mist diffuses energy fields that trap the eye in the endless sequence of its concentric circles.

 Creations such as Starry Night or Fibonacci's Bubbles, in this respect, are exemplary : their center, similar to a black hole, draws the eye towards this dark zone of abysmal depth.
 The gaze, totally mesmerized, is caught in a game of back and forth between absorbing space and frontality that can sometimes be disconcerting for the observer : luminous vibrations, moiré effects whose aspect changes according to the movement of the spectator...